zhetai/motia/packages/docs/docs/architecture/components.md

 # Components

-Description of the architectural components for Wistro
+Description of the architectural components for Motia

 | **Component** | **Description**                                                                                                  |
 | ------------- | ---------------------------------------------------------------------------------------------------------------- |